CCC market valuation

 Understanding the components of a market valuation report is essential if you intend to dispute it.
 A standard CCC report will include:

 • Vehicle Information: Your car’s year, make, model, VIN, mileage, trim level, and condition.
+It is crucial to ensure the report matches the correct base model, as using the wrong trim or model can lead to undervaluation.

 • Comparable Vehicles (Comps): Listings of similar vehicles for sale in your geographic area.

 • Adjustments: CCC applies various upward or downward adjustments for mileage, condition, equipment, and regional differences.
+The system assumes comparable vehicles are in ‘dealer ready’ condition and makes adjustments for normal wear, which can impact the final valuation.

 • Base Value and Adjusted Value: The report will show both the base market value and the final adjusted valuation, which becomes the offer your insurer presents.
+Make sure the report accounts for all relevant fees, including sales tax and dealer fees, to reflect the true retail cost of your vehicle.

 How CCC Selects Comparable Vehicles